quantnetwork/blockchain-developer-exercises-foundations/CLASS3.md

 #### DLT Network Information

 We will be interacting with the Bitcoin testnet.
-This network has been designated a location so that Overledger can route requests for these DLT networks correctly.
-This location is as follows:
+The relevant Overledger location object is as follows:

 1. Location = {“technology”: “Bitcoin”, “network”: “Testnet”}